Are Stem Cells Effective and How Dangerous Are Stem Cells?

 My Background and Interest in Stem Cells

-I have a number of maladies that I have acquired in my 66 years.
+I am Michael, and this is my personal story.
+I have a number of maladies that I have acquired in my 67 years.
 The first one I can think of was when I was about 12 years old and I completely ruptured my posterior cruciate ligament in my right knee.
 I did not know this until I was 44, but that is another story.

 A year after my brother died and left me with a little money, I decided to go back to college and finally finish my degree.
 In the summer of 1994, I tried rollerblading.
 Boy, was that a bad idea.
 I took a tumble and tore (level II tear) the medial collateral ligament (of course, on the right knee.)

 After college and having a steady and financially friendly job, I bought a motorcycle.
 (Can you hear the drum roll yet?)
 One mechanic of mine told me there are two kinds of riders, the ones who have dropped their motorcycle and those who will.
 Well, I dropped my bike and took a little tumble.
 I did not get seriously injured but I think this injury, slight as it was, healed by fusing two of my vertebra.

 Three years ago, I was diagnosed with an enlarged prostate and had prostate surgery, completely removing it.
 This has led to some very interesting and not nice consequences which I and my life partner have accepted.